 Diego Comin is a Professor of Economics at Dartmouth College.
 He is also a Research Fellow at the Center for Economic Policy Research and a Faculty Research Fellow in the National Bureau of Economic Research's Economic Fluctuations and Growth Program.

 Professor Comin has published multiple articles in top economic journals on the topics of business cycles, technology diffusion, economic growth, structural transformations and firm volatility.
 He has also authored case studies published in the book Drivers of Competitiveness.
-Comin's research has been supported by the Gates Foundation, the National Science Foundation, the European Commission, the C.V.
-Star Foundation, the INET foundation and the Zentrum für Europäische Wirtschaftsforschung (ZEW).
+Comin's research has been supported by the National Science Foundation, the European Commission, the Gates Foundation, the C.V.
+Star Foundation, INET and the Zentrum für Europäische Wirtschaftsforschung (ZEW).

-Comin advised during two years the Prime Minister of Malaysia on its development strategies and led the creation of the Malaysian Public-Private Research Network (PPRN), a public institution that provided solutions to companies' technological problems by matching them with researchers that were experts in the relevant field.
+Comin is the Co-lead of the Firms and Technology program at the World Bank.
+Additionally, he is a founding partner of Linktia, and has co-founded the Malaysian Public-Private Research Network (PPRN), a public institution that provided solutions to companies' technological problems by matching them with researchers that were experts in the relevant field.